mchrisman/zero-kerf-laser-jigsaw/using-the-alignment-sled.md

 Remove the cut sled from the Glowforge, and flip the sled upside-down, so that its reference corner is also at the bottom left.

-Align the guide holes along the left and bottom edges of the sled to the left and bottom outside edges of the photo's black border.
+Align the guide holes along the left and bottom edges of the sled to the left and bottom **outside edges** (not inside edges) of the black border.

 ![align the guide holes 2](https://user-images.githubusercontent.com/25491795/210688752-84ebd242-40f5-4558-90ef-e6a8e93338ae.jpg)